 - Flaky Salt - Optional, for sprinkling on top

 Great Make Ahead Holiday Recipe

-Candied pecans keep very well!
+Stovetop Candied Pecans keep very well!
 They can be stored at room temperature for week or in the fridge for a couple of months.
 Make a batch or two at the beginning of the holiday season to have on hand.

 - Other Nuts - Try making this recipe with other nuts like walnuts, cashews, or macadamia nuts.

 - Spices - This recipe uses cinnamon, but you could also add other warm spices like nutmeg or ginger.
 For a spicier variation, try adding some cayenne pepper or red pepper flakes.